 I explained I had a stroke.
 God didn’t cause my stroke, hormone replacement therapy did.
 I made a decision, based on poor medical advice but my decision nonetheless, to go on the therapy.

 But God was most certainly with me through it all.
 He used (and IS using) my story to help encourage others and let them know that God does not cause their pain but He will use it!

 She smiled a big smile and put her hand on her heart and said “Oh thank you!
 God bless you!
 God sent you here to me!”

 That made my heart happy!
 It made all the complaints I had about the place, all the grumblings under my breath and all the texts I sent to my husband telling him I wanted to get out of here, worth it.

-God Wants to Use You: Being Used of God For Encouraging Others
+God Wants to Use You for Encouraging Others

 When I got here I was focused on my own comfort and my own feelings of uneasiness, and that is natural to do especially when we are going through health issues.

 God wants to use you wherever you are!
 You see, the mission field isn’t just in another country or in another city.
 The mission field is any ground we step our feet onto.
 Encouraging others and showing God’s love and grace to others should happen wherever we go!